mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 # Contributing

 Thank you for your interest in contributing to Vizro!
 Our development follows a standard [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow).
-We have aimed to make the contribution process as frictionless as possible by having only one direct development dependency, [Hatch](https://hatch.pypa.io/).
+We aim to make the contribution process as frictionless as possible by having only one direct development dependency: [Hatch](https://hatch.pypa.io/).

 There are two ways to develop on Vizro: